mozilla/taar-lite/docs/GuidGuidRecommender.md

 # Treatments

-The following [treatments](../taar_lite/recommenders/treatments.py) are implemented for the GuidGuidCoinstallRecommender.
+The following [treatments](../taar_lite/recommenders/treatments.py) are implemented for the `GuidGuidCoinstallRecommender`.

 ## Normalizations